Sposito/Pensieve/Zettel/SCP.md

-# SCP

-SCP, or secure copy, is a program that trasnfers archives in between networked machines troughout [[SSH]] tunneling
+SCP, or secure copy, is a program that trasnfers archives in between networked machines throughout [[SSH]] tunneling.

 ### Usage:
 - Pulling from remote: